-At their most basic, New Year’s resolutions are about behavior change, and lasting, significant behavior change doesn’t happen just because a clock strikes midnight.
+At their most basic, New Year’s resolutions are about behaviour change, and lasting, significant behaviour change doesn’t happen just because a clock strikes midnight.
 Resolutions are goals, which are easy to fail at and lose track of.
 The moment you fall short of a resolution, you’ve failed.

-This year, let’s swap out New Year’s resolutions for New Year’s revelations.
-Instead of saying, “Here’s something I don’t do that I should be doing,” we could say, “Here’s something I got better at last year, and here’s how I want to keep doing more of that.”
+This year, we’re swapping out New Year’s resolutions for New Year’s revelations.
+Instead of saying, “Here’s something I don’t do that I should be doing,” we could say, “Here’s something I got better at last year, and here’s how I want to keep doing that even more.”

 Let’s look at some common New Year’s resolutions to see how they can be turned into New Year’s revelations.